dafny-lang/dafny/README.md

 ![vs-code-dafny-2 0 0-demo](https://user-images.githubusercontent.com/3601079/140799975-f3ac0925-10d9-4c14-b1a9-cd449854c6ae.gif)

 Dafny will give you **assurance that your code meets the specifications you write**, while letting you write both code and specifications in the Dafny programming language itself.
-Since verification is an integral part of development, it will thus **improve your confidence of avoiding costly late-stage bugs** that are typically missed by testing.
+Since verification is an integral part of development, it will thus **reduce the risk of costly late-stage bugs** that are typically missed by testing.

 Dafny has support for common programming concepts such as [classes and trait inheritance](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#sec-class-types), [datatypes and pattern matching](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#181-inductive-datatypes) that can have methods, [lazily unbounded datatypes](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#182-co-inductive-datatypes), [subset types e.g. for bounded integers](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#sec-subset-types), [lambdas](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#sec-lambda-expressions), [immutable and mutable data structures](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#sec-collection-types)...